runtimeverification/michelson-semantics/michelson.md

   rule <k> D1:Data == D2:Data => D1 ==K D2 ... </k>
 ```

-### `CUTPOINT`s and stack generalization
+### `CUTPOINT` Instruction

 A cutpoint is a semantic construct that internalizes the notion of a
 reachability logic circularity (or claim).
-When we reach a cutpoint, we need to generalize our current state into one which
+When we reach a cutpoint, we need to generalize our current state into one
-corresponds to the reachability logic circularity that we wish to use.
+which corresponds to the reachability logic circularity that we wish to use.

 ```symbolic
   syntax Instruction ::= CUTPOINT( id: Int, invariant: Invariant)